January Early Registration will post below on 12/14 at 2pm-Booking software is currently being a diva…bear with us

-• November's Door Code is 263333.
+• Decembers's Door Code is 263333.
+The code will change for January (just a head's up).
 If you look at your phone, that spells "Coffee" on the key pad, because...coffee, and please don't share the door code.

-• We'll be orchestrating a studio deep clean in December.
+• We'll be orchestrating a studio deep clean on January 10th.
 Anything stored in weird places (cough cough the floor, under tables) will be tossed, so be sure to move your things by the end of the month so they don't get recycled.

 • Holiday Making Timeline - Just a reminder that Good Dirt has 250 artists and that everyone (pretty much) will be making some things for the holidays, so, if you're planning to stock a market with things you fire at Good Dirt, it probably will just make everyone sad.
 Southern Star rents out a whole kiln for firing, and that might be the way to go if you have a lot to fire.
 A dozen mugs?
 We got you.
 75 christmas ornaments, a dozen trees, wall pockets and a 3 slab platters?
 Um...not so much.
 The extra work that come organically from folks making pieces for their family and friends, we can handle.
 Making goodies for a holiday sale just isn't feasible.
 Mugs under 6" get through the fastest, and platters/plates/wall pockets/zillions of cookie cutter ornaments/tall pieces/sculptures will take the longest.
 This is a reminder that the kilns are being fired and turned over constantly and that we don't fire first-come, first-served, but what will get the most through for the most folks.
 Be patient.
 Have realistic expectations, know everyone is going to do their best to make sure the work gets fired, and try to get any holiday gifts on the shelf by the end of November.